-- "Is it really so important for me to learn this language?"
+- "Is it really important for me to learn this language?"

-- "What am I going to do when I achieve some fluency in the language I learn?"
+- "What am I going to do when I achieve some fluency in this language?"

-If your answer starts with, "Well, I don't know...", then forget it – you don't really need a foreign language.
-There are plenty of other activities you can do.
-But if you can speak for at least five minutes answering these questions, and are able to convince your listener that you cannot live without this language – that's another story!
+If your answer starts with, "Well, I don't know...", then forget it—you don't really need a foreign language.
+But if you can speak for at least five minutes answering these questions, and are able to convince your listener that you cannot live without this language—that's another story!
 Welcome to the club of foreign language lovers!

 Another crucial part of the formula is regular practice.
-And the keyword here is regular.
-By regular, I mean at least one hour every, EVERY, EVERY DAY.
+By regular, I mean at least one hour, EVERY day.
 Why is it so important?
-Well, any foreign language is a very unnatural substance for your brain.
-If you have already tried to learn a foreign language, you might have noticed how it is difficult to learn foreign words at the beginning.
-Believe me, your brain will be rejecting another language constantly unless you prove to it that this is something you really need, something you will be using on a regular basis.
+Well, any foreign language is very unnatural for your brain.
+If you have already tried to learn a foreign language, you may have noticed it is difficult to learn new words at first.
+Your brain will reject the new language unless you prove to it that this is something you really need—something you will be using on a regular basis.
 And that takes regular intensive practice.

 I want you to always repeat this magical formula to yourself:

 This is an absolute prerequisite for everything that follows.
-By the way, that is why most of us failed with languages in school – at least one part of the formula was missing.
+This is also why most of us didn't succeed in learning languages in school—at least one part of the formula was missing.

-I think you will agree that if you want to do some activity and succeed, you should be mentally and physically prepared for that activity.
-Let's say you want to play a sport that requires fast reactions, such as basketball or tennis.
-For these activities, you should be alert, your muscles should be warmed up, your mind should be free and open to anything that could happen around you.
-Other activities may require a different set of body parameters.
-Each such set may be called a state.
+If you want to succeed in an activity, you need to be mentally and physically prepared for it.
+For example, if you want to play a sport that requires fast reactions, such as tennis, you should be alert, your muscles should be warmed up, and your mind should be free and open to anything that could happen around you.
+Other activities, such as meditation, for example, may require a different set of body parameters.
+Each of these sets may be called a state.

-For your studies, you will also need to get into a state that will help you learn foreign language easily and fast.
-Before I go any further I would like to quote John Grinder, one of the co-creators of Neuro-Linguistic Programming (NLP):
+You will also need to get into a special state to help you learn foreign languages easily and quickly.
+Consider this quote from John Grinder, one of the co-creators of Neuro-Linguistic Programming (NLP):

 So, when you learn another language...
 Strictly speaking, no two languages are translatable.
 You can't translate from another language into your own.
 You can certainly operate in one and in the other.
 But straight translation, no. It's not real.
 So if all you are offered is a cubicle and a pair of earphones, you are driven to translate.
 That's the most effective way to not learn.